esin87/ga-project-1/README.md

 - Credits - for authors helpful information

-User Stories:
+## User Stories:

 (1) Who are the users?

-Coders & Engineer beginners.
+*Coders & Engineer beginners.*

 (2) Why are they using the product/service?

-To test their knowledge and to learn basic coding terminologies.
+*To test their knowledge and to learn basic coding terminologies.*

 (3) What are they going to do?

-I'm a huge fan of Jeopardy so it will be in an Answer - Question format to test their knowledge.
-It will also be a place filled with "fun facts" about coding.
+*I'm a huge fan of Jeopardy so it will be in an Answer - Question format to test their knowledge.
+It will also be a place filled with "fun facts" about coding.*

-Wireframes:
+## Wireframes:
 I used a free program Wireframe.cc to create my wireframes.
 This is to get an idea of how I want my layout to be for the quiz board & multiple choice modal.

 Gameboard page: https://wireframe.cc/iTfj9f
-(insert image)
+!(/images/wireframes/gameboard-mock.png)

 Modal with multiple choices: https://wireframe.cc/L6JPw5 (insert image)

-Planning checklist:
+## Planning checklist:

 Bronze version
-- 4 categories
+- [x] 4 categories
-- 4 answers each category
+- [ ] 4 answers each category
-- Multiple choice questions
+- [ ] Multiple choice questions
-- Score keeping
+- [ ] Score keeping

 Silver version
-- Animation
+- [ ] Animation
-- Welcome modal
+- [ ] Welcome modal
-- Player can enter their name for scoreboard to reflect
+- [ ] Player can enter their name for scoreboard to reflect
-- Page styling
+- [ ] Page styling
-- Timer for multiple choice
+- [ ] Timer for multiple choice

 Gold version
-- Open field to type in question
+- [ ] Open field to type in question
-- Keep track of high scores
+- [ ] Keep track of high scores
-- Mobile version
+- [ ] Mobile version

-Technologies:
+## Technologies:
 - HTML
 - CSS
 - Javascript